-Authorize OGE to serve as a central clearinghouse for all ethics actions taken by designated agency ethics offices
+Authorize OGE to serve as a central clearinghouse for all ethics actions taken by designated agency ethics officials (DAEOs)

-As the central agency in the ethics process, it makes sense to have OGE serve as a clearinghouse for ethics actions taken by designated agency ethics offices (DAEOs) and their subordinates.
+As the central agency in the ethics process, it makes sense to have OGE serve as a clearinghouse for ethics actions taken by DAEOs and their subordinates.
 Having decisions from various agencies side by side would promote transparency and consistency.
-Given modern technology, this would be a relatively low burden.
+Given modern technology, this would be a relatively low burden for OGE.

-Authorize OGE to publish recusal agreements of high-ranking Senior Executive Service employees
+Authorize OGE to publish recusal agreements of high-ranking Senior Executive Service (SES) employees

-When a waiver from a situation that raises criminal conflict of interest (CCOI) concerns is granted to an executive branch employee, the waiver is made public.
-The same should apply for when Senior Executive Service (SES) employees establish recusal agreements, detailing what government matters they will not participate in.
-Those agreements should be published by OGE as part of the above central clearinghouse function.
+When an executive branch agency grants an employee a waiver regarding a situation that raises criminal conflict of interest (CCOI) concerns, the agency makes the waiver public.
+The same should apply for when SES employees establish recusal agreements, detailing what government matters they will not participate in.
+Those agreements should be published by OGE as part of the central clearinghouse function noted above.